-Editor's note: Conservation is baked into our DNA at Oboz Footwear where we plant a tree for every pair sold.
+Editor's note: Conservation is baked into our DNA at Oboz Footwear, and we support conservation by planting a tree for every pair sold.
 We also appreciate all the hard work of the many people working on sustainable conservation solutions.
 When we learned about the new platform conserve.org we were intrigued.
-Turns out conserve.org is partnering with the Oregon Desert Land Trust, where one of our former ambassadors works, to implement an innovative approach to land conservation.
+Turns out conserve.org is partnering with the Oregon Desert Land Trust, where one of our former ambassadors works.
+Here's the unique story on one attempt for innovative conservation.

 Have you ever had fantasies about buying your own little swathe of wilderness?
 Like most of us who have trekked across the West, I’m guessing you have seen a “For Sale” sign out in the middle of nowhere and had at least a passing thought about snatching it up.
 A pairing of two new efforts have teamed up to do just this in the name of public lands and wildlife conservation.

 Oregon's High Desert

 If you aren’t already familiar with Oregon’s high desert, it contains some of the most expansive, unprotected wildlands in the lower 48.
 It is also home to the 750-mile Oregon Desert Trail which has been featured on the Oboz blog.